KeepKindling/supermic-survey/README.md

 # Issues unsolved

 - If the user enters a value like 2.d2, The program brings up an error as it cant be converted to float so they if statement cannot be run.
+- When replacing list of valid genres with dict of valid genres, causes program to always update metal worksheet regardless of user input.